stcarrez/ada-bfd/README.md

 To compile Ada BFD you'll need:

-* an Ada compiler (GNAT 2020 or gcc 7.3).
+* an Ada compiler (gcc 12.1).
-* the binutils 2.34 or higher installed for development.
+* the binutils 2.39 or higher installed for development.
   You need the bfd.h include as well as libbfd and libiberty.
   On Debian systems (including Ubuntu) install the development packages by using: